algolia/autocomplete/README.md

 </div>

-> 🚧 Autocomplete v1 is in an alpha phase and early feedback is welcome.
->
-> **If you're looking for Autocomplete v0, which has been the production-ready version for the last years, [head over to the `master` branch](https://github.com/algolia/autocomplete/tree/master).**

 All you need to get started is:

 - A container to inject the experience into
 - Data to fill the autocomplete with
 - Any Virtual DOM solution (JavaScript, Preact, React, Vue, etc.)

-The data that populates the autocomplete results are called [sources](https://autocomplete.algolia.com/docs/sources).
-You can use whatever you want in your sources: a static set of searches terms, search results from an external source like an [Algolia](<[Algolia](https://www.algolia.com/doc/guides/getting-started/what-is-algolia/)>) index, recent searches, and more.
+The data that populates the autocomplete results are called [sources](https://www.algolia.com/doc/ui-libraries/autocomplete/core-concepts/sources).
+You can use whatever you want in your sources: a static set of searches terms, search results from an external source like an [Algolia](https://www.algolia.com/doc/guides/getting-started/what-is-algolia/) index, recent searches, and more.

-By configuring just those two required parameters ([`container`](https://autocomplete.algolia.com/docs/autocomplete-js/#container) and [`getSources`](https://autocomplete.algolia.com/docs/autocomplete-js/#getsources)) you can have an interactive autocomplete experience. **The library creates an input and provides the interactivity and accessibility attributes, but you're in full control of the DOM elements to output**.
+By configuring just those two required parameters ([`container`](https://www.algolia.com/doc/ui-libraries/autocomplete/api-reference/autocomplete-js/autocomplete/#param-container) and [`getSources`](https://www.algolia.com/doc/ui-libraries/autocomplete/api-reference/autocomplete-js/autocomplete/#param-getsources)) you can have an interactive autocomplete experience. **The library creates an input and provides the interactivity and accessibility attributes, but you're in full control of the DOM elements to output**.

 <p align="center">
   <a href="https://codesandbox.io/s/github/algolia/autocomplete/tree/next/examples/playground?file=/app.tsx">